martinrossil/star-rating/README.md

 }
 ```

+We now have to implement setter runtime guards and property -> attribute syncronization.

 ## Production build
 - Production build is done with the Google Closure Compiler that outputs bundles 30% smaller than esbuild.